ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

 An important point that has been seen  during the test procedure is that it became obvious that participants barely communicated with each other in the group chat, most of the time they were waiting for the messages and instructions from the bot.
 When they experienced some difficulties to give the correct answer, they were working individually.
 As the initial idea of the app is collaborative learning, some reminders and encouraging messages from the bot, when the silence in the chat lasts for a while, might be helpful to engage users to interact with each other more, as they have a common goal while completing the task and it will help them to practice language more in a natural way, communicating with peers.

 Another issue is that despite being provided with written and oral instructions some testers, especially those who had no prior experience with Telegram bots, got confused easily while using commands.
 So that, it might be a good idea to provide explicit instructions inside the bot (e.g. pin the message with the instructions in the chat).
 It will make the interface of our chatbot more user-friendly and will help players to remember how to use the bot.

+Another possible improvement to the application's usability is clearly indicating when it crashes.
+Throughout the tests,not seeing whether the bot is still running sometimes caused misunderstanding, as the users were expecting a reaction that was impossible because the bot was offline.
+This could be implemented by simply sending an explicit error message when errors occur.

 Concluding the usability tests, we should note that one of the biggest usability issues was possibly not the application’s design, but Telegram’s API commands employed to run tasks and arrange people into game rooms.
 We should possibly consider wrapping them into buttons or providing extensive instructions on how to operate them.